-\begin{rmk} The assumption implies that both $\tilde{l}^{(s)}_+$ (the maximum influence capability of a stubborn agent on all regular agents) and $\tilde{l}^{(s)}_-$ ({the maximum of absolute difference between the total influences of a stubborn agent on the two communities}) are of the same order of $l^{(s)}$.
+\begin{rmk} The assumption indicates that the maximum influence strength of a stubborn agent on all regular agents is of the same order of $l^{(s)}$.
 Otherwise, the influence of stubborn agents may not be homogeneous, which could be hard to analyze. \end{rmk}

-{Now we present a lemma that will be used in the proof of main theorems.
+Now we present a lemma that will be used in the proof of main theorems.
 Denote $X^{\eta}(t) := \eta\eta^TX(t)$, $X^{\xi}(t) := \xi\xi^TX(t)$, $\Gamma := \sum_{i = 3}^{r_0n} w^{(i)} (w^{(i)})^T$ (thus, $\Gamma^T \Gamma = \Gamma^2 = \Gamma$), and $X^{\Gamma}(t) := \Gamma X(t)$.
 From Lemma~\ref{lem_eigen}, $\eta \eta^T + \xi \xi^T + \Gamma = I_{r_0n}$, and we have the decomposition $X(t) = X^{\eta}(t) + X^{\xi}(t) + X^{\Gamma}(t)$.
 Further, let $X^{\bot}(t) \Let \tilde{\Gamma} X(t)$, where $\tilde{\Gamma} = \xi\xi^T + \Gamma$.
 We get another decomposition of $X(t)$: $X(t) = X^{\eta}(t) + X^{\bot}(t)$ and $X^{\eta}(t)^T X^{\bot}(t) = 0$.
 Note that $X^\eta(t)+X^\xi(t)$ and $X^\eta(t)$ represent the average states in each community and everyone's average state, respectively (the $i$-th entry of $X^\eta(t)+X^\xi(t)$ is $(2\sum_{j \in \mtcv_{r\mtcc_i}} X_j(t))/(r_0n)$).
 So the two decompositions reveal dynamics of average states.
 The following lemma gives two upper bounds for the second moment of $X(t)$ under the two decompositions. \begin{lemm} Suppose that Assumptions~\ref{asmp_1}--\ref{asmp_3} hold.
 Denote $c_s \Let \sqrt{s_0/r_0}$.
 It holds for $t\in \NN$ and $n \ge 4/r_0$ that